unfor19/kubernetes-localdev/README.md

 1. **Ingress**: Make sure you expose the cluster to the host with `minikube tunnel` before trying to access the application with the browser
     - ERR_CONNECTION_REFUSED
         ![troubleshooting-err-connection-refused](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/troubleshooting-err-connection-refused.png)
-1. **Ingress**: Path based ingresses issues, For example `app.kubemaster.me/baby` would not work properly because the app serves static files in the root dir.
-The request to the HTML page `index.hml` is successful but subsequent requests to `app.kubemaster.me/baby/images/baby.png` will fail since NGINX's upstream can't serve static content.
-Path based ingresses are mostly used for serving APIs, for example `app.kubemaster.me/api/v1/get/something`.
-Use bare (`/`) host based ingresses for serving static pages, just like I did in this project.
+1. **Ingress**: Path-based ingresses issues, For example `app.kubemaster.me/baby` would not work properly because the app serves static files in the root dir.
+The request to the HTML page `index.html` is successful, but subsequent requests to `app.kubemaster.me/baby/images/baby.png` will fail since NGINX's upstream can't serve static content.
+It's best to use Path-based ingresses for serving APIs, for example, `app.kubemaster.me/api/v1/get/something`.
+Use bare (`/`) Host-based ingresses for serving static pages, just like I did in this project.
-1. **Ingress**: version deprecation warning - ignore this warning, this is the latest version supported by the NGINX Ingress Controller
+1. **Ingress**: version deprecation warning - ignore this warning; this is the latest version supported by the NGINX Ingress Controller
     ```bash
     Warning: networking.k8s.io/v1beta1 Ingress is deprecated in v1.19+, unavailable in v1.22+; use networking.k8s.io/v1 Ingress
     ```
-1. **HTTPS**: Certificate is invalid in browser - Open your browser a new Incognito/Private window
+1. **HTTPS**: Certificate is invalid in the browser - Open your browser a new Incognito/Private window
     - ERR_CONNECTION_REFUSED

         ![troubleshooting-err-connection-refused](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/troubleshooting-err-connection-refused.png)